shapedthought/veeam_azure_assessment/readme.md

 Note that this uses the PlainAuth method which means that TLS is required or it will fail.
 This means you will need to use <b>port 587</b> though it isn't hardcoded.

 https://golang.org/pkg/net/smtp/

+You also need the <b>tpl.gohtml</b> file in the root directory as well as the programe uses it to populate the HTML.

 The programe doesn't include any schedule but can be tied into Windows schedular or if compiled on Linux, a cron job.